Fractal art by Ken Musgrave.

 Kelowna, B.C., Canada, V1V 1V7

 Hello, my name is Dr. Ramon Lawrence.
 I am currently an associate professor of Computer Science at the University of British Columbia Okanagan.
 My research areas are data virtualization, data integration and warehousing, and Big Data analysis.
 If you are a student, you may be interested in courses that I am currently teaching.
 My database expertise has led to the founding of a company called Unity Data Inc. that has built a JDBC driver allowing SQL queries across sources (data virtualization) including NoSQL sources such as MongoDB and performed software consulting for Fortune 500 companies such as GE.
-I am currently working with GE on their Industrial Big Data project for collecting and analyzing massive amounts of data from industrial sensors.
+I am currently the Director of Engineering at Heimdall Data.
 If your organization requires database expertise from "small to Big Data", contact me for a no cost, no obligation requirements discussion.

 Database consulting services are provided for companies large and small.
 Current and past clients include Fortune 500 companies Monsanto, GE, and Reimer Express Lines Ltd. (a division of YRC Worldwide), and local Kelowna companies such as SkyTrac.
 Unity Data Inc. provides database services including database design, database optimization, application development, data migration and cleaning, data warehousing, data virtualization, data integration, and software development.
 Contact for a no obligation requirements assessment and quote.